 A market that rises rapidly then gives back a quarter to a third of the gains is often seen as healthy, putting a lid on excessive exuberance.
 The correction appears orderly to date, but another 20% from here will leave far more on the table than a few tears.

 Footnote: The acquisition of Folkestone by Charter Hall was completed this week.
 In seven years under Greg Paramor’s leadership, Folkestone grew from zero to $1.6 billion in funds under management.
 Following the acquisition, Charter Hall has $26.4 billion in property funds across office, retail, industrial and social infrastructure.
 Folkestone has been a strong supporter of Cuffelinks, and the sponsorship will now pass to Charter Hall.
-I have personally benefitted from many successful investments with Folkestone, and thanks to Adrian Harrington for the close relationship which will continue at Charter Hall.
+I have personally benefitted from many successful investments with Folkestone, and owe a thanks to Adrian Harrington for the close relationship which will continue at Charter Hall.